cons0le7/hyperpixel4-kali/README.md

 save and exit.

-Set screen orientation by uncommenting your selection:
+Set screen orientation by uncommenting your selection in 'rotation.sh':
 ```
 cd ~/hyperpixel4-kali
 sudo nano rotation.sh